CASE STUDY OF MR/AR PROJECT FOR GRATXRAY

 Executive Summary

-We built a Mixed Reality application for Meta Quest 3 that allows GratXray to accurately place and demonstrate a floor‑anchored breast CT system at hospitals and congresses.
+We built a Mixed Reality application for Meta Quest 3 with AR support that allows GratXray to accurately place and demonstrate a floor‑anchored breast CT system at hospitals and congresses.
 Observers can freely walk around the virtual device in passthrough MR without interacting, while a presenter uses a computer to trigger predefined animations and stream a headset’s view.
 The solution supports multi‑headset co‑location, kiosk mode, offline operation, and sustained performance at 90–120 FPS—without cables.

 Client